TreyTiller/JobHound-api/README.md

 * Data Params:
    None

-### Recipe
+### Listing
 Returns a JSON object with recipe meta information inside ( Title, Skill, Time, Coffee amount, Water amount )

 * URL:
-  /api/recipe/:user_id
+  /api/listings/:user_id

 * Method:
   GET
+  POST
+  PUT
+  DELETE

 * Url Params:
    user_id travels with JWT after login as a param
    user_id: [integer]

 * Data Params:
-   When posting to this enpoint the recpie title, skill, and time are all required
+   When posting to this enpoint the listing title, stage, and company_name, location are all required

-### Recipe Directions
-Returns a JSON object containing an array of directions

-* URL:
-  /api/directions/:recipe_id

-* Method:
-  GET
-  POST

-* Url Params:
-Id set based on the active url param
-   Recipe_id: [Integer]

-* Data Params:
-   The 'Title' is a required field which is to say all inputs must contain actual content

-### Recipe Supplies
-Returns a JSON object containing an array of supplies

-* URL:
-  /api/supplies/:recipe_id

-* Method:
-  GET
-  POST

-* Url Params:
- Id set based on the active url param
-   Recipe_id: [Integer]

-* Data Params:
-   The 'Title' is a required field which is to say all inputs must contain actual content

 ### Registration
 Creates user credentials to use for login